apache/nuttx/configs/samv71-xult/README.txt

        Application Configuration:
          CONFIG_NSH_BUILTIN_APPS=y  : Enable starting apps from NSH command line

-    4. SDRAM is not enabled in this configuration.
-I have enabled SDRAM and the apps/examples RAM test using this configuration settings:
+    4. SDRAM is enabled in this configuration.
+Here are the relevant configuration settings:

        System Type
+         CONFIG_ARMV7M_ICACHE=y
+         CONFIG_ARMV7M_DCACHE=y
+         CONFIG_ARMV7M_DCACHE_WRITETHROUGH=y

+       The system is configured with DCACHE in write through mode.
+The configuration runs with the DCACHE in write back mode, but the SDRAM configuration fails.
+That is because the SDRAM initialization occurs after the D-Cache is initialized (I have not actually tried in write back mode, it just seems that there woulc be issues.

+       System Type
          CONFIG_SAMV7_SDRAMC=y
          CONFIG_SAMV7_SDRAMSIZE=2097152

+       SDRAM is not added to the heap in this configuration.
+To do that you would need to set CONFIG_SAMV7_SDRAMHEAP=y and CONFIG_MM_REGIONS=2.
+       Instead, the SDRAM is set up so that is can be used with a destructive RAM test enabled with this option:

        Application Configuration:
          CONFIG_SYSTEM_RAMTEST=y